OzGutman485/News-Broadcasting-Simulation/README.md

 - Standard C++ libraries

 ### Compilation
-cd src dir in the project
+cd src dir in the project.

 Use the provided Makefile to compile the project:
 ```
 make